 Botnet – A network of infected computers used to spread spam and generate fake clicks.

-Botnet traffic – Traffic generated by botnets or hacked computers and servers.
+Botnet traffic – Traffic generated by botnets of hacked computers and servers.

-Brand safety – A set of techniques and tools aimed at ensuring the advertiser’s banner is placed on a website with appropriate content (that is not adult, gambling or hate content).
-Non brand-safe environment may damage the brand’s image.
+Brand safety – A set of techniques and tools aimed at ensuring the advertiser’s banner is placed on a website with appropriate content (that is not adult, gambling, or hate content).
+The non-brand-safe environment may damage the brand’s image.

 Chameleon – A botnet that made quite a stir a couple of years ago leading to more than 6 billion dollars being wasted on bot clicks monthly.
 On the plus side, the botnet helped the world to discover an up-and-coming click fraud-fighting company Spider.io (now acquired by Google) that identified the botnet.

 Fraud prevention (pre-campaign) – used to refer to solutions that prevent invalid clicks from being redirected to the advertiser’s website.
-Major solutions employed today are fraud preventive rather than fraud reporting.
+Major solutions employed today are fraud prevention rather than fraud reporting.